 Many examples of dark data analysis can be performed just by digging into existing logs and archives.
 Say a customer visits your site to sign up for an email newsletter, perhaps because you’ve tempted them with a giveaway or contest.
 The form records their email address, name, etc., but a deeper dive into the web stats will reveal what website they came from, where they went afterwards, and what other pages they clicked on in your website.
 That data will allow you to tailor the marketing message to that customer’s specific interests.

 Most senior IT and business leaders agree that dark data contains far too much potential to be left in the shadows.
 Using a BI platform like Sisense represents the best strategy to fully leverage these assets.
 Its AI-powered analytics will simplify your complex data and translate it into dashboards and other visualizations to create a single source of truth for the entire company.

 The first step to getting value out of dark data is usually to classify and organize the data.
 It’s always a good move to create a data catalog to inventory data so everyone can see what there is and what potential it has.
 The amount of accumulated dark data can quickly become overwhelming, so regular pruning is a good best practice to engage in regularly.
 However, discarded data should not be deleted.
 Cloud storage is relatively inexpensive, and as long as it’s properly encrypted, hanging onto this type of data should not create additional liabilities.

 What you’re left with should hold plenty of opportunities for analysis, either for immediate use or to answer questions in the future.
-Companies that can figure out the best ways to illuminate dark data can expect to better predict trends and patterns.Watch a Free Demo Back to Glossary
+Companies that can figure out the best ways to illuminate dark data can expect to better predict trends and patterns.Start Free Trial Back to Glossary